Bluma Zeigarnik: Early life and education

-Zeigarnik was born as Zhenya Bluma Gerštein (or Geršteinaite) into a Jewish family in Prienai, Suwałki Governorate (now in Lithuania) to Wulf and Ronya Feiga Gerštein, as their only child.
+Zeigarnik was born as Ženya Bluma Gerštein (or Geršteinaitė) into a Jewish family in Prienai, Suwałki Governorate (now in Lithuania) to Wulf and Ronya Feiga Gerštein, as their only child.
 Her primary language was Russian, although she was also able to speak Yiddish, Lithuanian, and Polish.
 Bluma's parents informally adopted her future husband, Albert Zeigarnik, and paid for education of both children abroad.

 In her autobiographic note, which she wrote in 1927 as it was required for her doctorate thesis and which is available from the archive of the Humboldt University, she wrote that until she was 15, she took private lessons and in 1916 she entered the [fifth grade of] Reimann–Dalmatov Gymnasium in Minsk, which she left in 1918 after passing the final exam.
-In 1920–1922 she attended at lectures at the Department of Humanities of Lithuanian Higher Courses of Study in Kovno [now Vytautas Magnus University].
+In 1920–1922 she attended at lectures at the Department of Humanities of Lithuanian Higher Courses of Study in Kaunas [now Vytautas Magnus University].

 In May 1922, the future couple left for Berlin, where he studied at the Polytechnic Institute and she at the University of Berlin.
 They married in Kaunas on January 9, 1924.
-At at the University of Berlin, she met Kurt Lewin and upon graduation assisted him in his experimental work.
+At the University of Berlin, she met Kurt Lewin and upon graduation assisted him in his experimental work.
 She graduated in 1925 and received a Doctoral degree from the same university in 1927.
 She described the Zeigarnik effect in a thesis prepared under the supervision of Kurt Lewin.